 Links are one of the top-ranking signals used by search engine crawlers.
 If you want your site to rank higher on important keywords to improve your visibility in the search engine results and thus organic traffic, you will need to include a link (external or internal) strategy to your SEO project.

-Over the years, people discovered ways to manipulate the organic search results by abusing link building techniques with the goal to have as many links as possible, which is also known as “over optimization”.
+Over the years, people discovered ways to manipulate organic search results by abusing link-building techniques with the goal to have as many links as possible, which is also known as “over-optimization”.
 To prevent this, Google rolled out several algorithm updates, such as the famous Google Penguin, with the goal to filter out websites using borderline techniques which do not deserve to rank.
 Google can also penalize your site and make you lose your positions.

 Since then, receiving links is still a very strong ranking factor but you need to be careful and choose quality over quantity.
 The more high-quality the website linking to yours is, the more likely you are to improve your ranking.